Ivy (band): All Hours

 All Hours was released on September 20, 2011, on Nettwerk.
 The first single from the album, "Distant Lights", was released on June 7, 2011, and the second single, "Fascinated," was released on July 26, 2011.
 The third and final single, "Lost in the Sun", was released on April 10, 2012.
+The making of All Hours was fraught due to Chase's personal issues which included substance abuse.
+On top of his personal issues, Chase was disinterested in the electronic-leaning direction that Schlesinger was pursuing.
+A scheduled tour to promote the album was cancelled after Durand confessed to Schlesinger that she didn't feel she could do it.